What is Rent to Own?

 If the current owner of the house is motivated to strike a deal, they may offer the potential buyer the opportunity to move into the house as a tenant and pay monthly rent, with the option to purchase the house in the future.

 At this point, the potential buyer enters into a rental agreement with the owner of the house and pays upfront cash for the option to buy the house at a future date.
-The cost of the option is negotiated between the buyer and the seller and could be anywhere between 2% to 7%, but can vary widely.
+The cost of the option is negotiated between the buyer and the seller and may be anywhere between 2% and 7%, but can vary widely.